 Progression and Graduation

-Further details on departmental policies and procedures are described in the Nursing Program Graduate Student Handbook.
+Further details on departmental policies and procedures are described in the Nurse-Midwifery Student Handbook.

-- Five practicums are required during the program.
+- Three clinical practicums (750+ hours) are required during the program.

-- A supportive learning community is achieved through the cohort model—a small group of students progressing through a degree program together.
+- A supportive learning community is achieved through the cohort model - a group of students progressing through a degree program together.

 - The curriculum prepares students to take a national exam from the American Midwifery Certification Board (AMCB).